Liahimz/TgBotBM/README.md

 # TgBotBM
-Telegram bot for starting BM networks
+Telegram bot for starting and analyzing BM networks